-4.12 SUBCONTRACTOR MANAGEMENT
+4.12.
+Subcontractor Management

 Subcontractors and their employees will be required to comply in full with the requirements of the CEMP and relevant environmental requirements as it applies to site environmental management and control.
-Subcontractors' personnel are considered equivalent to UGL Project personnel in all aspects of environmental management and control.
-Their responsibility in this respect mirrors those of UGL personnel.
+Subcontractors' personnel are considered equivalent to the PC's Project personnel in all aspects of environmental management and control.
+Their responsibility in this respect mirrors those of the PC's personnel.